 Monitoring and supporting staff workload and wellbeing

-Find out how you can promote a healthy staff work-life balance, during coronavirus and beyond, without stepping on the toes of the day-to-day running of the school.
+Find out how you can promote a healthy staff work-life balance without stepping on the toes of the day-to-day running of the school.

 Be clear on your role

 Unlike how the chair supports headteacher wellbeing, the way you support staff wellbeing is more hands-off.

 As a board, you need to make sure that:

 - Relevant policies and processes are in place which:

 - Facilitate a healthy work-life balance among your staff

 - The school adheres to the working time limits set out in the Working Time Regulations 1998

 - You don't make unreasonable demands on the time of school staff, including the headteacher